-As a project participant, Seven & i Holdings continues to observe the status of future activities, while looking for ways to support the project that are closely relevant to the Group's business operations.
+As a project participant, Seven & i Holdings continues to observe the status of future activities, while looking for ways Visitors can participat in releasing sea turtles. to support the project that are closely relevant to the Group's business operations.